Siddhi1412/Data-Analytics-Internship-Tasks/Task 2/README.md

 - Sample dataset (included in this folder)

 ## 📂 Included Files
-- `Dashboard.pbix` → Power BI project file
+- `PowerBI_Basics.pbix` → Power BI project file
-- `Dashboard.pdf` → Exported PDF of the dashboard
+- `PowerBI_Basics.pdf` → Exported PDF of the dashboard
 - (Optional) Screenshot or demo video of dashboard

 ## 💡 Notes
 - This project demonstrates basic data visualization concepts such as chart creation, report design, and data interpretation.
 - Suitable for beginner-level Power BI practice.